aidansc0/PyATO/Level2Trainer/README.md

 Software to provide timing details to allow for the ATO to stop at correct car markers within specific times at 45 mph.

 ## CAUTION
-!!This script is not functional yet, it is only here as a WIP and to show upcoming features!!
+This script is not functional yet, it is only here as a WIP and to show upcoming features!!

 ## How to use
 - Run the python trainer.py script